 That’s because in addition to stress, other factors can deplete magnesium levels such as gastrointestinal issues, poor quality soil, diabetes, excess alcohol, use of diuretics, and sub-par dietary intake.

-For these reasons, low levels of magnesium have been associated with a variety of health issues including diabetes, hypertension, cardiovascular and neurological diseases, including depression.
+For these reasons, low levels of magnesium have been associated with a variety of health issues including diabetes, hypertension, osteoporosis, cardiovascular and neurological diseases, including depression.

 So how much magnesium do we need?
 And which foods have the most?

 Ideally, you want to get at least 400mg of magnesium a day.
 When it comes to food, here are some of the best sources:

 + Nuts and most seeds (1oz = 82mg)

 + Leafy greens (1 cup cooked = 150mg)